Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion:

 When things break at Microsoft, they do intend to break pretty hard!
-I wasn’t expecting that the subscription activation would also fail when there are Authentication issues.
+I wasn’t expecting the subscription activation to fail when there are Authentication issues.
 I guess I need to order myself a nice tile… Because the assumption is the….

 assumption is the mother of all fuck ups - Online tegeltjes bakken - WBVB Rotterdam